 - 2 eggs

 - 1 zest orange

 - 1/2 teaspoon vanilla

 - 1 teaspoon Gran Marnier or Orange Juice

 - vegetable oil for frying

 - granulated sugar for rolling

-- Cut a piece of dough at a time, roll the dough to form a 1 inch (2 centimeter ) thick rope.
-Cut the rope in pieces the size of large (I cut mine very large) cherries and roll between your hands to form balls (see photo).
+- Cut a piece of dough at a time, and roll the dough to form a 1 inch (2 cm) thick rope.
+Cut the rope in pieces the size of large (I cut mine very large) cherries and roll between your hands to form balls.